MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/analytics-reporting.md

 **Web App**
 Learner using the platform via the web are tracked in real-time as their course progresses.

-Example: When a learner uses the platform via the web, learners will be able to see their course progression percentage in real-time, also organizations will be able to track and view learner progress and quiz results.
+Example: When a learner uses the platform via the web, learners will be able to see their course progression percentage in real-time, also organizations will be able to track and view learner progress and assessment results.

 **Mobile App**
 While the mobile platform works like the web, there are few changes to the tracking progress when learners download the video and consume then offline.
 The learner’s offline progress is stored locally and pushed to the server once they get connected to the internet.

-Example: When a learner downloads the course content and consumes it offline, all the course progress which includes quizzes and graded assessments is stored locally on the learner's mobile storage.
+Example: When a learner downloads the course content and consumes it offline, all the course progress which includes non-graded assessments and graded assessments is stored locally on the learner's mobile storage.
 Once the learner gets connected to the internet all his stored progress gets synced with the platform.

 ### How do I increase the completion rate for my learners?